Variational Inference with Locally Enhanced Bounds for Hierarchical Models: Introduction

 \section{Introduction}

 Hierarchical models \cite{kreft1998introducing, gelman2006multilevel, snijders2011multilevel} represent a general class of probabilistic models which are used in a wide range of scenarios.
 They have been successfully applied in psychology \cite{vallerand1997toward}, ecology \cite{royle2008hierarchical, cressie2009accounting}, political science \cite{lax2012democratic}, collaborative filtering \cite{lim2007variational}, and topic modeling \cite{blei2003latent}, among others.
-While these models may take a wide range of forms, a widely used one consists on a tree structure, where a set of global variables $\ug$ controls the distribution over local variables $z_i$ in multiple independent groups (see \cref{fig:intuition_IW} (left)).
-Then, after observing some data $y_i$ from each group, the inference problem consists on accurately approximating the posterior distribution over the global and local variables.
+While these models may take a wide range of forms, a widely used one consists of a tree structure, where a set of global variables $\ug$ controls the distribution over local variables $z_i$ in multiple independent groups (see \cref{fig:intuition_IW} (left)).
+Then, after observing some data $y_i$ from each group, the inference problem consists in accurately approximating the posterior distribution over the global and local variables.

 Inference is often difficult in hierarchical models.
-MCMC methods, on the one hand, struggle to scale to big models and datasets due to their incapacity to handle subsampling \cite{betancourt2015fundamental, bardenet2017markov}.
+MCMC methods struggle to scale to big models and datasets due to their incapacity to handle subsampling \cite{betancourt2015fundamental, bardenet2017markov}.
 Variational inference (VI) methods, on the other hand, are naturally compatible with subsampling, and thus represent a more scalable alternative \cite{hoffman2013stochastic, doublystochastic_titsias, agrawal2021amortized}.
 Their accuracy, however, is sometimes limited by the use of simple variational families, such as factorized Gaussians.